Rapid testing for COVID-19

 These rapid tests, also called rapid lateral flow tests (LFT), are for people who do not have any symptoms.

 Tests are available:

-- by collecting a home test kit from a rapid test centre
+- by collecting a home test kit from a community collect site

-- by collecting a home test kit from a local Pharmacy Collect
+- by collecting a home test kit from a local pharmacy

 - by ordering a home test kit on GOV.UK

 It is available to you even if you have recently received the COVID-19 vaccine.
 Having the vaccine does not stop you from being able to spread the virus.

 The test is not mandatory.
 You do not have to take this test.
 However we hope that you will see the benefits of getting involved in local testing efforts, to reduce the spread of the virus in the community.

 Businesses can offer free lateral flow tests for their employees who cannot work from home.
 This can be on-site testing or home kits for staff.

 If your employer offers testing please arranging testing through your workplace.